Reducing Sensor Noise in Glucose Monitoring Systems

 Improving the reliability of continuous glucose monitoring (CGM) devices, particularly for detecting the presence of acetaminophen medication and correcting the sensor glucose value.
 The method involves activating a glucose oxidase (GOx) electrode and a non-GOx electrode on the user.
 They are set to different voltages and signals are compared to detect acetaminophen ingestion.
 If acetaminophen is detected, the sensor glucose value is adjusted using a predetermined model.
 This allows for reducing finger sticks for calibration and improving CGM reliability by compensating for medication interference.

-4. Redundant Glucose Sensing System for Continuous Monitoring and Improved Reliability
+4. Redundant Glucose Sensing System with Multi-Sensor Communication and Automatic Failover

 Cercacor Laboratories, Inc., 2021